dbgx/lldb.nvim/README.md

 # LLDB Neovim Frontend

-This plugin provides LLDB debugger integration for Neovim, featuring:
+This plugin provides LLDB debugger integration for Neovim ([demo gif][]) featuring:

-* Buffers showing debugger state: backtrace, breakpoints etc.
+* Elaborate view of debugger state
 * Event-based, non-blocking UI
-* Breakpoints persistence across exits
+* Persistence of breakpoints and more across exits (session saving)
+* Jump to code from Backtrace or Threads windows
 * Modal approach: define modes and replay commands during mode-switches
 * Tab-completion for LLDB commands